zearp/OptiHack/docs/OptiGuide/troubleshooting.md

 It comes with a handy event viewer util that can easily help you remap pretty much anything to anything else.
 I mainly use it to remap keys on bluetooth keyboards to do things like opening Launchpad and sorting out their led/capslock.

 If that isn't enough you can create a full custom keymap with [Ukelele](http://software.sil.org/ukelele/).

+## Can't enable FileVault
+This can happen rarely and might be impossible to fix without a clean install but sometimes it can be fixed by booting into recovery and run ```resetFileVaultPassword``` in the terminal and change (or use the same) password.

+## Errors regarding snaphots/permissions when creating clones/backups
+The answer is the same as for FileVault.